NickSvko/Assembler/README.md

 The operands of these directives are integers (one or more) with exactly one comma between every two parameters.

-This directives instruct the assembler to allocate space in the data image, where the values of the parameters will be stored, and to advance the data counter (DC), according to the number and size of the values.
+These directives instruct the assembler to allocate space in the data image, where the values of the parameters will be stored, and to advance the data counter (DC), according to the number and size of the values.
-- Parameters defined by the command statement `.db` Occupies 1 byte.
+- Parameters defined by the command statement `.db` occupy 1 byte.
-- Parameters defined by the directive sentence `.dh` Occupies 2 bytes.
+- Parameters defined by the directive sentence `.dh` occupy 2 bytes.
-- Parameters defined by the directive `.dw` Occupies 4 bytes.
+- Parameters defined by the directive `.dw` occupy 4 bytes.

 Notes:
 - Each number must be of an appropriate size, which will not exceed the representation limits of the defined data type.
-- If a label is defined in the instruction sentence, then this label receives the value of the data counter (beforethe promotion), and is inserted into the symbol table.
+- If a label is defined in the instruction sentence, then this label receives the value of the data counter (before the promotion), and is inserted into the symbol table.

 Example:
 ```